 Article Translations: (Spanish)

 Leaves of three, let them be!
 You've probably heard that little rhyme about poison ivy.
-But did you know that poison ivy, poison oak, and poison sumac all contain the same rash-causing substance?
-It's called urushiol (pronounced: yoo-ROO-shee-ol), a colorless, odorless oil (called resin) contained in the leaves of the plants.
+But did you know that the plants poison ivy, poison oak, and poison sumac all contain the same rash-causing substance?
+It's called urushiol (pronounced: yoo-ROO-shee-ol), a colorless, odorless oil (called resin) found in their leaves.

-Urushiol is considered an allergen because it causes an allergic reaction — which takes the form of a rash, itching, and sometimes swelling.
-Not everyone gets a reaction to urushiol, but about 60% to 80% of people do.
-This reaction can appear within hours of coming into contact with urushiol or as late as 5 days later.
+Urushiol is considered an allergen because it causes an allergic reaction.
+The poison ivy reaction takes the form of a rash, itching, and sometimes swelling.
+Not everyone gets a reaction to urushiol, but most people do.
+This reaction can start within hours of coming into contact with urushiol or up to 5 days later.

 Typically, the skin becomes red, itchy, and swollen and blisters will appear.
 After a few days, the blisters may become crusty and start to flake off.
-The rash that people get from poison ivy takes 1 to 2 weeks to heal.
+The rash that people get from poison ivy can take 2 to 3 weeks to heal.

 It's a good idea to call your doctor if you have any kind of rash, especially if you have a fever too.
-If your doctor determines that a rash has been caused by poison ivy or a similar plant, he or she may tell you to take cool showers and to use a soothing lotion, such as calamine lotion.
+If your rash is from poison ivy or a similar plant, the doctor may tell you to take cool showers and to use a soothing lotion, such as calamine lotion.

 In more severe cases, doctors may prescribe pills or creams that contain antihistamines or steroids (not the same type of steroids that bodybuilders use!) to decrease itching and redness.

 Poison ivy can grow anywhere — from the woods to your own backyard.
-And it's hard to identify: Not only can the green leaves of poison plants blend right in with other plants and brush, but there are several types of poison ivy, and each one can look different depending on the time of year.
+And it can be hard to see: The leaves of poison plants blend right in with other plants and brush.
+Plus, there are several types of poison ivy, and each one can look different depending on the time of year.

 The leaves of poison ivy plants release urushiol when they're bumped, torn, or brushed against.
-(When the resin is released, the leaves may appear shiny or you may see black spots of resin on them.)
-Once the urushiol has been released, it can easily get on a person's skin.
+When the resin is released, the leaves may look shiny or have black spots.
+Then, it can get on a person's skin.

 Here are some tips to help you avoid getting a rash from poison ivy: